ethereum/consensus-specs/specs/networking/p2p-interface.md

 `BeaconBlocksByRoot` is primarily used to recover recent blocks (ex. when receiving a block or attestation whose parent is unknown).

 The request MUST be encoded as an SSZ-field.

-The response is sent as many `response_chunk` with each chunk consisting of a single `BeaconBlock`.
+The response MUST consist of at least one `response_chunk` and MAY consist of many.
+Each successful `response_chunk` MUST contain a single `BeaconBlock` payload.

 Clients MUST support requesting blocks since the latest finalized epoch.